Reviews You Can Rely On

 Indirect Solar Charging

-Whether you are charging on a partly cloudy day or the sun angle changes to cast a shadow over the panel while charging, the BigBlue SolarPowa 28 continues to put out more power than the rest.
-This model kept chugging along in less ideal conditions, effectively charging its test batteries and the rest of our tech.
+Whether you are charging on a partly cloudy day or the sun angle changes to cast a shadow over the panel while charging, the SolarPowa 28 continues to put out more power than the rest.
+This model kept chugging along in less-than-ideal conditions, effectively charging its test batteries and the rest of our tech.

 We were again surprised by this smaller panel in our indirect solar charging test.
-On another sunny Colorado day at 5,000 feet, this time with a white sheet suspended over the panel, it generated 919 mAh of charge in one hour on its 10,000 mAh test battery.
-This is the most of any panel we tested.
+On another sunny day in the same location, this time with a white sheet elevated over the panel, it generated 583 mAh of charge in one hour on its 10,000 mAh test battery.
+This is some of the most of any panel we tested.

 The large surface area on these four panels takes up enough space to capture sunlight, even when that sunlight isn't as powerful.
 This panel seems to do better when sunlight gets interrupted than many others, too.
 We repeatedly noticed this panel kept a more consistent charge when a cloud passed over the sun.

-One important thing to note here is that all four of the SolarPowa panels have to be in the sun because of the device's parallel wiring.
+One important thing to note here is that all four SolarPowa 28 panels must be in the sun due to the device's parallel wiring.
 If even just one panel is in the shade, the charging dissipates significantly.
 However, this is the case with most portable solar chargers, so the SolarPowa is no exception.

 bigblue solarpowa 28 - the solarpowa 28 performed better than most other panels in our...